ananthb/jughead/README.md

 Use `hugo new posts/my-first-post.md` to create a new post.
 Edit the frontmatter and write your post in markdown.
+Add a `featured` category to your post to feature it on the homepage and blog page.

 Toggle MermaidJS and KaTeX support in your post frontmatter.
 Set `mermaid` to `true` to enable MermaidJS support,